7 Tips To Get A Good Night's Sleep When You Have Arthritis

 It’s really frustrating when your chronic pain makes it hard to fall and stay asleep, but there are things you can do to make the process easier.

-We spoke to Dr Wendy Holden, consultant rheumatologist and medical adviser for Arthritis Action, for her 7 tips on getting a good night's sleep when you have arthritis.
+Read on for 7 tips on getting a good night's sleep when you have arthritis.

 How can chronic pain affect sleep?